Yoav666s/dnd-wiki/collections/_monsters/basic-rules/ettercap.md

   **Claws.** Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
 Hit: 7 (2d4 + 2) slashing damage.

   **Web (Recharge 5-6).** Ranged Weapon Attack: +4 to hit, range 30/60 ft., one Large or smaller creature.
 Hit: The creature is restrained by webbing.
 As an action, the restrained creature can make a DC 11 Strength check, escaping from the webbing on a success.
 The effect ends if the webbing is destroyed.
 The webbing has AC 10, 5 hit points, is vulnerable to fire damage and immune to bludgeoning damage.
+reactions: ""
 excerpt: "Medium Monstrosity, Neutral Evil"
 source: "Basic Rules"
 ---